MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is often considered the closest thing to a real-life superpower, as it allows people to create almost anything with a few lines of code.
+Programming language "F#" stands for "F-sharp" which is named after the musical note.